systemaccounting/mxfactorial/migrations/dumps/README.md

 #### tl;dr
 1. `make -C './migrations' run` to start postgres in docker
+1. `make -C './migrations' insert` to up migrate and insert a mix of approximately 40 requests and transactions
+1. `make -C './migrations/dumps' dump-testseed` to create a sql dump in `./migrations/dumps`
 1. `make -C './migrations/dumps' restore-testseed` to build a test db in 5 seconds

 #### running times